Yehor-Sh/MyMarket/README.md

 - **`module_worker.py`** – Launches modules on independent threads and funnels signals to the orchestrator through a queue.
 - **`orchestrator.py`** – Flask + Socket.IO service that manages trades,
-  applies trailing stops and exposes a JSON API for the UI.
+  applies trailing stops and streams updates to the UI over WebSocket.
-- **`client.html`** – Lightweight dashboard polling `/api/ui_trades` every two
+- **`client.html`** – Lightweight dashboard that subscribes to WebSocket
-  seconds to display open and closed positions.
+  updates to display open and closed positions in real time.

 ## Running locally